 This classification of stocks depends on the nature of business, its profit distribution policy and general assessment of price vs. actual intrinsic value.

 These are stocks of businesses, which are growing higher than average rate.
-This high growth is translated into higher profits, and is reflected in rise of company’s stock price.
+This high growth is translated into higher profits and is reflected in rising of the company’s stock price.
 Because of this, these companies prefer to reinvest their earnings back into company operations in hope of generating more profits.
 This theoretically helps these companies grow at a faster rate.
 Consequently, these companies have low dividend payouts.
-Generally, the growth stocks are bought more for capital appreciation in stock prices and are riskier than other two varieties.
+Generally, the growth stocks are bought more for capital appreciation in stock prices and are riskier than the other two varieties.

 - Low P/E ratio

 - Low P/BV ratio

 Value stocks don’t remain good value picks forever.
 When other investors realize that stocks are underpriced, the prices tend to rise up and reward those early investors who bought at lower levels.

 These stocks distribute a comparatively higher percentage of their earnings as dividends to shareholders.
 This often gives them high dividend yields (dividend in relation to their share price).
 At times, these are also referred to as high dividend-yield stocks.
 A higher dividend means higher income and hence, the name income stocks.
 Generally, these belong to companies that have stable businesses churning out reasonably assured amounts of profits.